avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

     using the release thickness per particle ``deltaTh`` value given in the configuration and the area of the release mesh cell: :math:`\mbox{massPerPart} = \rho\times \mbox{cellArea} \times\mbox{deltaTh}`.

+..
+Note::  If MPPDIR is used, consider adapting the mass per particle value when changing the mesh cell size from the default, as
+           the number of particles per cell will only be determined by the mass per particle value and the release snow mass within the cell.
+           So in the case of a smaller cell size, less particles per cell will be introduced in this case, whereas when using MPPDH, the number of particles per cell is independent of the mesh cell size.

 The number of particles placed in each release cell is computed according to the ``massPerPart`` and the area and release thickness of the cell.
 The number should be an integer meaning that the float is rounded up or down with a probability corresponding to the decimal part (i.e. 5.7 will